hepaestus/ubuntu_club_notes/vim_usage.md

 :q
 ```

-You should be back at the command line of the terminal again.
+You should be back at the command line of the terminal again where you started.
 You are done!
 You edited and inserted into a file in vim!
 Well Done.

 ## Just a scratch on the surface